Hamer H. Budge

 Hamer Harold Budge (November 21, 1910 – July 22, 2003) was an American attorney politician.
 He was a five-term congressman from Idaho and later chaired the Securities and Exchange Commission.

 Early life and education

-Born in Pocatello, Idaho, Budge was the youngest of eight children of a Justice of the Idaho Supreme Court, Alfred Budge (1868–1951) and Ella Hoge Budge (1875–1970, m.1892).
+Born in Pocatello, Idaho, Budge was the youngest of eight children of a Justice of the Idaho Supreme Court Alfred Budge and Ella Hoge Budge, and grandson of Idaho political figure William Budge.
 His father was appointed to the Idaho Supreme Court in November 1914, and the family relocated from Pocatello to Boise.
 Justice Budge retired from the state's highest court 34 years later in December 1948, at age 80.

 Hamer Budge attended public schools in Boise and the College of Idaho in Caldwell.
 He transferred to Stanford University in Palo Alto, California, and graduated in 1933, then attended the University of Idaho College of Law in Moscow.

 Career

 After graduating from law school in 1936, went into private practice in Boise.
 He was a member of the state legislature from 1939 through 1941 and in 1949 and served in the U.S. Navy during World War II, from 1942 through 1945, leaving as a lieutenant commander.